Sailing Catamaran Haul-Haulout and what Cruisers could Expect

 However, it became increasingly apparent that front-line staff were unable to make even minor operational decisions without approval from management.
 It was only after we escalated the issue through one of our contractors that any action was finally taken regarding the hardstand jack.

-After three and a half days of repeated requests, the support stand was eventually moved forward the required 100mm, by the same manager who had overseen the original haul-out while remaining seated in the Amarok vehicle.
+After three and a half days of repeated requests, the support stand was eventually moved forward the required 100 mm by the same manager who had overseen the original haul-out...from his Amarok.

-While standing only metres away from this manager, we were surprised that no attempt was made to engage with us as paying customers.
+While standing only metres away from this manager, we were surprised that no attempt was made to engage with us as the paying customer.
 Instead, he quickly turned and disappeared almost as soon as he arrived.

 Due to the urgent nature of our repairs, we proactively arranged (a full week before haul-out), for Revmarine’s Raymarine technician to meet us upon arrival.
 He never appeared and, more concerningly, did not return our calls either before or during the scheduled appointment day.
 After multiple attempts to locate him, including visiting the on-site office on Tuesday afternoon, one of his staff informed us he was attending a “religious event.”
 Importantly, the Tuesday appointment date had been nominated by Ravi himself, not by us.

-Ravi eventually arrived at 4:55 pm on Wednesday afternoon, only two days before our scheduled launch, apologising and explaining that he had “shoulder problems”.
+Ravi eventually arrived at 4:55 pm on Wednesday, only two days before our scheduled launch, apologising and explaining that he had “shoulder problems”.
 We suspect the visit only occurred after we raised our concerns with Jashinta, a genuinely helpful and professional manager from the marina office.

 Unfortunately, the Raymarine component we required had to be flown in from New Zealand.
-As paying customers dealing with a time-critical repair, we expected prompt communication, reliability, and professional service throughout the process.
-In the end, the approximately 20-minute installation job, valued at FJD $6,120, was efficiently completed by Boabab Marine instead (a business/contractor not approved or associated with Vuda Marina).
+As paying customers dealing with a time-critical, expensive purchase/replacement, we expected prompt communication, reliability, and professional service.
+In the end, the 20-minute installation job (valued at FJD $6,120), was efficiently completed by Boabab Marine instead, a business and contractor not approved or associated with Vuda Marina.

 After considerable thought and reflection on our overall experience, we have also decided to cancel our second planned stay at Vuda Marina in mid-September 2024 and instead relocate our future works to Port Denarau Marina.